Hacker News

 This does _not_ make it useless.
 It is still very useful indeed.
 But you do have to understand that disagreements over it are not always about "who is objectively right" but "which style makes the most sense in context".

-12 hours ago by pydry
+4 years ago by pydry

 shrug I think every time I've ever seen a disagreement about code quality it's boiled down to both developers thinking "I know it when I see it" about their separate approach.